View courses in

 Undergraduate Prerequisites: RS 652 Introduction to Qualitative Research Methods or equivalent

 This is an advanced qualitative research course designed for doctoral students who have data ready to analyze.
 Students engage in data analysis, writing, and peer review throughout the course, with a goal of each student completing a full research paper draft by the end of the semester.
+Prerequisite: SED RS 652 or a similar introduction to qualitative research course at the graduate level.
 4 cr.

 SED RS 753: Causal Design in Education Research